awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

 ------

    \(Optional\) If you want to encrypt the sync by using AWS KMS, run the following command to create the sync\.
-If you encrypt the sync, then the AWS KMS key and the S3 bucket must be in the same Region\.
+If you encrypt the sync, then the AWS KMS key and the Amazon S3 bucket must be in the same Region\.

 ------
-#### [ Linux ]
+#### [ Linux & macOS ]

    ```
    aws ssm create-resource-data-sync \